The Ultimate Sri Lanka Travel Guide: What to See, Know and Do

 Mosquitos | Dengue fever outbreaks are common in Sri Lanka, so cover up as often as you can.
 Fortunately, Malaria has been eradicated

-Food related issues | Honestly, we’ve never had an issue eating any type of food in Sri Lanka.
+Food-related issues | Honestly, we’ve never had an issue eating any type of food in Sri Lanka.
 But do be careful when buying food, especially from street vendors.
-Eat freshly cooked foods, cook veggies, clean salad in iodine water, and avoid shellfish

 Heat | Sri Lanka is stinking hot, so always carry water or fluids with you.
 In the heat of the day, stay inside, or seek shady areas to avoid the direct sunlight.
-And use sunscreen, and lots of it!
+And use sunscreen and lots of it!

 Transport | Overall, public transport in Sri Lanka is quite safe.
 Buses are an exception though - they’re crazy!
 While we’ve never felt unsafe in one, there are often accidents, especially on evening buses.
-Just be vigilant.
-Keep your wits about you, especially when travelling in tuk tuks or taxis.
-Use the Pick.Me app to monitor drivers and prices.

-SCAMS TO LOOK OUT FOR IN SRI LANKA
+COMMON SCAMS TO LOOK OUT FOR IN SRI LANKA

-Beyond a couple of tuk tuk drivers trying their luck, we’ve barely encountered any real scams or safety concerns on either of our trips, but here are a few things to watch out for just in case:
+Beyond a couple of tuk-tuk drivers trying their luck, we’ve barely encountered any real scams or safety concerns on either of our trips, but here are a few things to watch out for just in case:

-Tuk tuk scams | The most common scam in Sri Lanka involves tuk tuk overcharging.
-In cities, only take tuk tuks that have meters, and request that they’re turned on prior to getting in to the vehicle.
+Tuk-tuk scams | The most common scam in Sri Lanka involves tuk-tuk overcharging.
+In cities, only take tuk tuks that have meters, and request that they’re turned on prior to getting into the vehicle.
 In other areas, be sure to clearly agree on a set price before getting in.

-Alternatively, use apps like PickMe (basically the Uber of the tuk tuk world here!) to avoid any issues.
+Alternatively, use apps like PickMe (basically the Uber of the tuk-tuk world here!) to avoid any issues.

 Pickpocketing | As with most destinations, the risk of pickpocketing, particularly in crowded areas like Pettah market in Colombo.